More graphs with pair state transfer: Complement

 \begin{thm} Suppose the premises of \cref{dmc1} are satisfied.
-If $H$ has two components, one admitting vertex PST and the other periodic at the same time with the same phase, then $G(H)$ and $\overline{G(H)}$ admit pair state transfer.
-In particular, if $H$ is regular, then this applies to $A,L$ and $Q$. \end{thm}
+If $H$ has two components, one admitting vertex PST and the other periodic at the same time with the same phase, then $G(H)$ and $\overline{G(H)}$ admit pair state transfer. \end{thm}

-Note that $0\in \sigma_{\e_u}(H)$ relative to $L$ for any $u\in V(H)$.
+For any graph $H$ and for any $u\in V(H)$, we have $0\in \sigma_{\e_u}(H)$ relative to $L$.
 Thus, the phase factor for vertex PST relative to $L$ is always 1.
-Since $K_2$ admits vertex PST at $\frac{\pi}{2}$ and any isolated vertex can be regarded as Laplacian periodic at any time $t$, \cref{dmc2} implies that Laplacian pair state transfer at $\frac{\pi}{2}$ occurs in a graph formed by inserting an edge within a partite set of size at least three in a complete bipartite graph.
-In general, this applies to graphs $G(H)$ with clusters where $H$ is contains an edge and an isolate vertex (see \cref{fig7}).
+Since $K_2$ admits vertex PST at $\frac{\pi}{2}$ and any isolated vertex can be regarded as Laplacian periodic at any time $t$, \cref{dmc2} implies that Laplacian pair state transfer at $\frac{\pi}{2}$ occurs in a graph formed by inserting an edge within a partite set of size at least three in $K_{m,n}$.
+This applies in general to graphs $G(H)$ with clusters, where $H$ contains an edge and an isolate vertex (see \cref{fig7}).